adrianmeraz/dj-core/README.md

 If the numbers reported aren't what's expected, or tests are missing, verify that an empty `__init__.py` is in the `tests` directory for each app.

+---

+## Contributions

+Contributions are encouraged and welcome!

+The general steps to contribute are:

+1. Create an issue for a feature/bug, if not already created
+2. Create a feature branch with the issue in the name
+   1. Example: If the issue is `#123`, create the branch as `feature/DC-123`
+3. Write Tests
+4. Write Code - All code must have tests and cannot lower coverage!
+5. Verify all tests pass
+6. Pull all and merge all changes from the dev branch
+7. Create a pull request to merge into the dev branch